How Barragan family sleeps well at night … as world’s largest mattress retailer

 Dial-A-Mattress founder and CEO Napoleon Barragan attributes the success of his company to the effectiveness of television, radio and telecommunications as marketing mediums.
 The once-proprietor of a lowly furniture shop is now the owner of a successful marketing utility and service bureau for other retailers with franchises located all over the country.

 Television and telephone grow another marketing utility.
-W. Simmons Mattress Factory adds brands
+To see the way other company apply this channel into business, check at W. Simmons Mattress Factory adds brands

 While the company Dial-A-Mattress started out in the New York metropolitan area, the firm now does business all over the country (with franchisees or established retail stores in Boston, Philadelphia, Chicago, San Francisco, San Jose, Los Angeles, Miami and Washington, D.C.).
 Each location must have a sufficient number of trucks to make two-hour deliveries day or evening, weekends and holidays ... whenever the direct response TV commercial is run.

 As the commercial airs, interested buyers pick up the phone and dial 1-800-MATTRES.
 They reach one of 50 telemarketers manning one of the booths in the utility's warehouse and headquarters at 31-10 48th Avenue, Long Island City, New York.
-The rep asks for the full futon mattress wanted (twin, regular, queen or king), tells them the price and determines when delivery can be made within a two-hour time frame ...
+The rep asks for the bedding and futon mattress products wanted (twin, regular, queen, king or full futon mattress), tells them the price and determines when delivery can be made within a two-hour time frame ...
 If the caller wants delivery immediately, the order is phoned to a roving driver in New York.
 If delivery is requested for a later, specific, two-hour time slot, orders are accumulated and given to the appropriate driver attending the area of delivery during the two-hour slot requested.

 In 1976, Napoleon was grossing about $400,000 per year from his Jamaica Avenue location.
 He does that much a day now as the marketing utility for selected retailers around the country.
 Dial-A-Mattress will gross $40 million in 1993, up from $28 million in 1992.
 Approximately 60 percent of sales are made with a credit card processed by the truck driver; 40 percent are cash transactions.
 The firm answers some 25,000 calls a day around the clock and sells some 500 units in that period.
 Also, 30 percent of new orders come from referrals of satisfied customers.